 As I stepped into the center of the field to face Luna, the atmosphere shifted.
-The pressure emanating from her was palpable, as though the air itself was warning me to step back and concede defeat.
-But I despised losing, especially against opponents who carried the weight of death so effortlessly in their presence.
+The once vibrant chatter of the students faded into an expectant silence, their collective gaze fixed on the impending match.
+The pressure emanating from her was palpable, a suffocating force that made the air feel heavier, as if the battlefield itself was warning me to step back and concede.
+But I despised losing—especially against opponents who carried the weight of death so effortlessly in their presence.

 [Surya's Blessings: Activated]

-Professor Alaric raised his sword, signaling the start of the duel.
-As it struck the ground, Luna launched forward, her lance aimed at my left side.
-I reacted instantly, dodging right with a burst of flames beneath my soles, accelerating my movement.
+Professor Alaric raised his sword, signaling the duel's commencement.
+As the blade struck the ground, Luna exploded forward, her lance a golden blur as she aimed for my left side.

 [Clairvoyance: Activated]